This is Aorii. It's been a while.

 That Dev Diary also finally discussed the main issues I have with Daybreak, especially ones pertaining to its casting.
 Because I originally wrote it as a fun joke, Daybreak never had the initial planning to be written as a long serialization, and the more I write the more I seem to hit my head against a wall that refuses to go away.
-The stress really became too much after vol3, and at this stage I'm growing weary of forcing it to stay as a series, especially when -- due to its silly genderbender start -- I have trouble even recommending it to many friends who'd normally like this sort of story.
+The stress really became too much after vol3, and at this stage I'm growing weary of forcing it to stay as a series.
 Thus I decided that since my detailed planning for Daybreak only went as far as volume 4, I will be discontinuing its main story at the end of this volume.

 For the time being I plan to divide my time between Daybreak and Flowers.
 But in the long run I plan to have Flowers take over my obsession with writing stories focused on more complicated societal issues.
 Thus, Flowers is meant to be Daybreak's successor in everything except the genderbender tag, and I intend to pour in every bit as much effort to make it as interesting.
 I hope Daybreak's readers will give it (another) chance and offer me feedback with their thoughts.

 If nothing else, the rewritten prologue of Flowers delves very heavily into Samaran psychology and social views -- something I've never quite had a chance for Kaede to properly explore and will certainly answer questions about her behavior.